khutso-baloyi/RetailPrice/README.md

+# Retail Prices

+## Description
+Retail Prices is a mobile application that allows retail shoppers to compare last months' prices of products with the current months' prices.
+This can help shoppers make informed decision as to whether they are losing money when purchasing a product or they are saving.

 # Functionality
 The app should allow the customer to scan a product:
 - if a product does not exist, query the customer to add the product or 'cancel'